kjgcoop/very-rough-wekan-from-zk/readme.md

    - There are functions in import.php getUserToUse() and login() but they're not used anywhere.
 I don't even remember if they work.

 ## Each execution
-1. Confirm import.php's $env file is pointing to the environment you want to use.
+1. Confirm import.php's $env value is pointing to the config file you want to use.
 2. Confirm the directory you want to read from is the same one that's in your config file.
 3. You may want to change WekanBoard->defaultStageTitle.
 See the Background heading for details.
-4. Export a JSON file from Zenkit
+4. Export one or more JSON files from Zenkit and put them in a common directory
-5. Change the value of ZK_JSON_DOR in your config file to the absolute path of the directory containing the JSON exports
+5. Set the value of ZK_JSON_DIR in your config file to the absolute path of the directory containing the JSON exports
 6. `php import.php`
 7. Celebrate